 - Q: Does a portable freezer work when it is hot outside?

-- Q: Could I drain my car battery by using it to power my portable freezer?
+- Q: Could you drain your car battery by using it to power my portable freezer?

 - Q: How quickly does a portable freezer cool down once it is plugged in?